-Visually check if the cooling fan is running.
+- Visually check if the cooling fan is running.
 The radiator hoses and radiator should not leak water.
-If coolant is leaking or the cooling fan does not run, stop the engine.
+If coolant is leaking or the cooling fan does not run, stop the engine. - 6-18 In case of emergency

 Be careful not to allow your hands, hair, jewelry or clothing to come into contact with, or get caught in, engine belts or the engine cooling fan.
 The engine cooling fan can start at any time.